paper-trail-gem/paper_trail/README.md

 # Turn PaperTrail on for all widgets.
 Widget.paper_trail_on!

-# Check wheter PaperTrail is enabled for all widgets
+# Check whether PaperTrail is enabled for all widgets.
 Widget.paper_trail_enabled_for_model?
 widget.paper_trail_enabled_for_model?
 ```